-Embracing the Gig Economy in 2017: How to Avoid Worker Misclassification
+Embracing the Gig Economy: How to Avoid Worker Misclassification

 Last year, a number of leading businesses experienced a surge of lawsuits alleging worker misclassification.
-Here’s a quick recap of last year’s highest-profile cases:
+Here’s a quick recap of recent highest-profile cases:

 - Amazon’s drivers recently filed a class-action lawsuit in Seattle claiming the company violated federal labor laws by classifying them as independent contractors rather than employees.